 - d.
 L3 disaster situations arise from large-scale disasters where districts and the state may not have the capacity to respond adequately and require assistance from the central government for reinstating the state and district machinery.
-Management of L3 disaster response will be regulated by the Crisis Management Plan 2016 (Part 1), Ministry of Home Affairs (MHACMP, 2016) - 8.
+Management of L3 disaster response will be regulated by the Crisis Management Plan (Part 1), Ministry of Home Affairs (MHACMP, 2016).
+In the case of drought, it will be managed as per the National Crisis Management Plan for Drought, Ministry of Agriculture (http://agricoop.nic.in/sites/default/files/CRISIS-MANAGEMENT-PLAN-2019.pdf). - 8.
 ESFP 2019 will be applicable to all disaster events with the loss of life of at-least five (5) individuals or injures to at-least ten (10) individuals or which affects 50% of the area of a Grama Panchayath/Municipality/City Corporation or threatening disaster situations that require relocation to temporary camps - 9.
 The SEOC will be staffed and operated as the situation dictates.
 When emergency situation is declared, operations of SEOC will be supported by senior officers from line departments and central government agencies in addition to the general staff of SEOC; private sector and volunteer organizations may be used to provide information, data and resources to cope with the situation.
 Once SEOC is activated and information is passed on to concerned departments, the state nodal officer of the departments shall reach SEOC within 30 minutes - 10.
 At the district level, all operations will be commanded and controlled by the District Responsible Officer (DRO) though the DEOC.
 All members of IRS are to be present in the DEOC once an emergency situation is declared by the DRO.
 Services of the nodal department shall be extended through the district departmental nodal officer to DEOC within 30 minutes once the services of the district departmental nodal officer is requested by the DEOC - 11.
-At the site of the disaster, the senior most uniformed officer of the responding forces will be - the Onsite Incident Commander (OIC).
-The Onsite Incident Commander will report to the District Incident Commander directly - 12.
-OIC will make all emergency decisions at the site in consensus with the DRO and DIC. - 13.
-OIC shall have the delegated powers under Section 34 of the DM Act, 2005 in the respective area of operation
+At the site of the disaster, the senior most uniformed officer of the responding forces will be the Onsite Incident Commander (OIC).
+The Onsite Incident Commander will report to the District/Taluk Incident Commander directly - 12.
+OIC will make all emergency decisions at the site in consensus with the DRO and DIC.

-- 14. The OIC shall report to the DEOC as frequently as possible and take orders from the DIC - 15.
+- 13. OIC shall have the delegated powers under Section 34 of the DM Act, 2005 in the respective area of operation - 14.
+The OIC shall report to the DEOC as frequently as possible and take orders from the DIC - 15.
 The DEOC shall, every 1 hour, update the SEOC regarding the status of activities and take order from the SEOC - 16.
-Services of National Disaster Response Force will be requested as per NDRFSOP, 2015 - 17.
-The DIC will coordinate and control resources of the District and those provided by the State when L2, or by the Nation when L3, events occur - 18.
-All Central Forces shall report directly to the SEOC as frequently as possible regarding the status of activities - 19.
-It will be the responsibility of the DEOCs to communicate emergency and disaster information via telephone, FAX, SMS or email to SEOC so as to trigger interdepartmental coordination and inform and avail the services of departmental nodal officers.
-The contact details are: Email:
+Services of National Disaster Response Force will be requested as per NDRFSOP, 2019 - The DIC will coordinate and control resources of the District and those provided by the State when L2, or by the Nation when L3, events occur - All Central Forces shall report directly to the SEOC as frequently as possible regarding the status of activities